aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 ### Custom GS Pipeline Container

 In this project, there is only one Docker container that contains all of the 3D reconstruction tools for Gaussian Splatting.
 This container has a `Dockerfile`, `main.py`, and helper script files and open source libraries under the `source/container` directory.
-The main script processes each request from the SageMaker or Batch Training Job using ECS invoke message and saves the result to S3 upon successful completion.
+The main script processes each request from the SageMaker or Batch Training Job using an ECS invoke message and saves the result to S3 upon successful completion.

 For debugging purposes, the container can be deployed locally using [this](source/container/LOCAL_DEBUG_README.md) document.